idogut3/20937-DefensiveSystemsProgrammingCourse-FinalProject-TheOpenUniveristyCourse/README.md

 [Video for showcasing the project](https://drive.google.com/file/d/1rvdHS-tQpMWXrNozavQi8TW145cvzeQ8/view?usp=sharing)

 # Overview of Server's Functionality
-The server reads his port from the file info.port  (If the file does not exist, it issues a warning and work on the port default: 1256.
+The server reads his port from the file "info.port"  (If the file does not exist, it issues a warning and work on the port default: 1256.
 It waits for requests from clients in an endless loop, when it receives a request, it deciphers the request and operates based on the request code it extracts from the request's header.

 # Overview of the Client's operations:
+The client reades from the file "transfer.info" the server address, the port, the username, and the file path of the file we want to send.
+It then checks if the file "me.info" exists - if the file exists it initiates the reconnection protocol with the username, uuid and the private key it extracts from the file.
+If the file doesnt exist, it initiates the Registration protocol.

 ![client-side-actions](https://github.com/idogut3/20937-DefensiveSystemsProgrammingCourse-FinalProject-TheOpenUniveristyCourse/blob/main/images/client-side-actions.png)